 This is a list of books that I, myself, have read and do recommend.
-I continually add to the list.
+I continually add to this list.
 I try to feature books here that are factually accurate since children (and their parents) trust books to offer factual information.
 I’ve listed an article about this issue by a children’s non-fiction author under Additional Resources below.

 I use the age recommendations from Amazon, but they are only suggestions.
 I read books of all levels to and with my son.
 You may be able to find these at your local library, so always check there first before you buy.
 Bonus – it’s fun to take your children to the library!
 Libraries rock!

 Tammy Turtle: A Tale of Saving Sea Turtles

 by Suzanne Tate

 This is a story about a turtle going through her entire life cycle from birth, to giving birth.
 Tammy Turtle eats a plastic bag, mistaking it for a jellyfish.
 “Helpful Humans” assist her and her health returns.
 There’s actually a whole nature series by the same author and illustrator.
 Recommended ages 5-7.

 Pesky Plastic: An Environmental Story